did:me Method Specification (v1)

 3.1 Optional Directory-Based Resolution

-Controllers MAY publish their DID Document to one or more public directories (e.g., reallyme.directory).
+Controllers MAY publish their DID Document to one or more public directories (e.g., directory.example).
 If published, a DID Document can be retrieved via:

 This endpoint is optional and not required for DID validity or resolution.
 Local resolvers MAY reconstruct DID state using only the signed core chain.